brageon/rest/README.md

 3. Edit oanc/oak.txt
 4. ```python3 oanc/king.py | sort -k2 -nr```

+"At chat.md you can see how I review scripts with Colab on my phone.
+I always have two tools for separate problems, e.g. rest as a backup."
+1. Gimmeserendipty: ENFJ/IXTP or ND, QeQe=10/3
+2. Rest: SLI=ISTJ or DC, QiQe=1/8 with np.sqrt()
+3. Without np it get I/J or ND.
+Separately in GS give NC.

 # Sales Agency💰
 1. Yester-Today: ```NC+DH=D+N -> 1/2+2/3=[7/6]/3=0.4```
 2. Observer: ```NC+DN=N+H=11/4, DH+DN=D+C=12/8```